 As with most statutory holidays in Canada, government officials are given a paid day's vacation on Canada Day, meaning that all government offices and most government services are closed for July 1—or the Monday after the holiday if it falls on a weekend.

 Libraries, banks, and government offices are all closed on Canada Day, and there is no garbage pickup or mail delivery for residences in the country.
-In addition, many private sectors corporations will be closed in observance of this national holiday, though some will remain open on the Monday following Canada Day in 2018.
+In addition, many private sectors corporations will be closed in observance of this national holiday.

-Liquor and beer stores, some grocery stores and malls, and a few tourist attractions will also be closed on Canada Day or offer reduced hours for both the holiday itself and the observance date of the holiday in 2018 (Monday, July 2).
+Liquor and beer stores, some grocery stores and malls, and a few tourist attractions will also be closed on Canada Day or offer reduced hours.
 These, however, are not guaranteed to be open or closed so make sure to phone ahead to check their holiday hours.

 Major tourist destinations like the CN Tower, the Vancouver Aquarium, and national museums like the Royal Ontario Museum will remain open, though sometimes with reduced hours.
 This also applies to businesses and restaurants in designated tourist areas, but it's best to call these establishments before venturing out to make sure they're open.

 Most convenience stores and gas stations will remain open, as will some major grocery stores and shopping malls.
-Movie theaters, public squares, and several art galleries and special exhibits will also open their doors on the Monday after Canada Day as well as the holiday itself—if they're regularly open on Sundays.
+Movie theaters, public squares, and several art galleries and special exhibits will also open their doors on Canada Day if they're not regularly open on Mondays.